-At the Canadian Medical Protective Association (CMPA) we understand the importance of privacy and the protection of our members’ personal information.
-The CMPA places the highest value on ensuring the confidentiality of members’ personal information entrusted to us, and strives to comply with all legal and regulatory requirements.
+At the Canadian Medical Protective Association (CMPA) we understand the importance of privacy and the protection of personal information.
+The CMPA and its subsidiaries1 place the highest value on ensuring the privacy and confidentiality of personal information entrusted to us and strive to comply with all legal and regulatory requirements.

 Collection and use of personal information

-The CMPA collects personal information solely to fulfill the mandate of the Association, which includes:
+The CMPA collects personal information to fulfill the mandate of the CMPA, which includes:

 - communicating with members

 - responding to requests for assistance from members

 - delivering assistance to members, including assistance with medical-legal matters and providing risk management/reduction advice and other practice solutions

 - registering members for CMPA sponsored educational events

 - developing and delivering practice related solutions and risk analytics